WomenWhoCodeNYC/Algorithms/howToContribute.md

 Take note!
 At the moment we generally structure and namespace our files like so:
 ```
 Algorithms(top folder)
-  -October-22-2015(Folder, named by the date of event)
+    -challenges
+        -nameOfNewProblem
-    -Problem1.md (mark down files with descriptions of the problems with 1 being easiest)
+            -nameOfNewProblem.md (mark down files with descriptions of the problems with 1 being easiest)
-    -Solutions (Folder)
+            -solutions (Folder)
-      -Problem1.js (solution files are named by problem number with different language extensions)
+                -nameOfNewProblem.js (solution files are named by problem number with different language extensions)
-      -Problem1.rb
+                -nameOfNewProblem.rb
+    Event-date.md (contains links to particular problems)
 ```
 It'd be cool if you can do the same.
 But if not we will work with what we got.